Han-Sim/blog.hansim.dev/src/pages/posts/0008-blog-notes.md

 ## July 28

 - Updated `Pagination` again; now user can access **every posts in this blog in** each post.
+  - *Codes need to be refactored and need to be conditional rendered for buttons.*

 --------------